-In Delaware, 3M has been defending one putative class action brought by individuals alleging PFAS contamination of their water supply resulting from the operations of local metal plating facilities.
-Plaintiffs alleged that 3M supplied PFAS to the metal plating facilities.
-DuPont, Chemours, and the metal platers had also been named as defendants.
+In Delaware, 3M, together with several co-defendants, has been defending one putative class action brought by individuals alleging PFAS contamination of their water supply resulting from the operations of local metal plating facilities.
 In August 2023, the court dismissed all but plaintiffs' negligence claim.
-Plaintiffs filed a motion for class certification in August 2024, and 3M filed a motion for summary judgment in December 2024.
 In March 2025, the court granted 3M's motion for summary judgment as to the remaining claim.

-In New Jersey, 3M, together with several co-defendants, is also defending numerous cases in New Jersey federal court brought by individuals with private drinking water wells near certain DuPont and Solvay facilities that were allegedly supplied with PFAS by 3M.
-3M has agreed to settle for an immaterial amount with the plaintiffs in certain cases that sought property damages, subject in certain cases to court approval.
+In New Jersey, 3M, together with several co-defendants, is also defending numerous cases in federal court brought by individuals with private drinking water wells near certain DuPont and Solvay facilities that were allegedly supplied with PFAS by 3M.
+3M settled for an immaterial amount with the plaintiffs in certain cases that sought property damages, and for those cases requiring court approval, such approval was granted in May 2025.
 Plaintiffs in the remaining individual cases allege personal injuries to themselves or to their adult children.
+In addition, 3M and several other defendants were named in a complaint filed in New Jersey state court in May 2025 by individuals who resided near Solvay's facility and who allege personal injuries to themselves or to their children from PFAS exposure.
+3M has not been served yet.

 3M and Middlesex Water Company are defending a putative class action filed in New Jersey federal court in November 2021 by individuals who received drinking water from Middlesex Water Company that was allegedly contaminated with PFOA.
 In May 2022, Middlesex Water Company filed a third-party complaint against the Company in New Jersey state court in a putative class action brought by customers of the water company, seeking contribution and indemnity from the Company.
 In November 2023, Middlesex Water Company dismissed its third-party complaint against the Company in connection with the settlement of Middlesex Water Company's separate action against 3M.
 The parties to the New Jersey federal and state court class actions have agreed to settle these cases for an immaterial amount, subject to court approval.
 In March 2023, a personal injury lawsuit was filed against 3M and Middlesex Water Company by another Middlesex Water Company customer.
-In May 2023, 3M filed a motion to dismiss certain of the claims in that lawsuit and plaintiff subsequently amended his complaint to withdraw certain claims against 3M.
 The case is now proceeding in discovery.